SmogDr/edar_coursebook/docs/07-multivar_eda.md

 <img src="07-multivar_eda_files/figure-html/eda-fuel-2-1.png" width="672" style="display: block; margin: auto;" />

 I like these plots because they lead to more questions (and that's the *point* of exploratory data analysis)!
 Why are some of the categories bimodal?
-Why do many natural gas vehicles tend to have the lowest fuel deficiency?
+Why do many natural gas vehicles tend to have the lowest fuel efficiency?
 Are any of these vehicles tested on multiple fuel types?
 What is the most fuel efficient vehicle sold today?

 ### More multivariate plotting

 Next, let's examine the effect of vehicle class on combined fuel economy for a single year: 2020.
-Note, for the plot below, since *vehicle class* (`v_class`) is a `factor` type of variable, I can structure the plot to show `v_class` from lowest median efficiency to highest median efficiency (where the median is taken from each class based on the `highway_08` variable) using: `forcats::fct_reorder(.f = v_class, .x = highway, .fun = median)`.
+Note, for the plot below, since *vehicle class* (`v_class`) is a `factor` type of variable, I can structure the plot to show `v_class` from lowest median efficiency to highest median efficiency (where the median is taken from each class based on the `highway_08` variable).
+This is accomplished with the `fct_reorder()` function from the `forcats::` package: `forcats::fct_reorder(.f = v_class, .x = highway, .fun = median)`.

 ```r